fnumilat/fnumilat/README.md

 ## Hi there 👋

-I am a Full-Stack Engineer, graduated from Lambda School (which is now Bloom Institute of Technology).
+I studied the Full-Stack Web Development at Lambda School (which is now Bloom Institute of Technology).

 ### My highlighted technical skills: